ashjas/UdacityPrivateBlockchain/README.md

-# Blockchain Data
+# Simple Private Blockchain

 Blockchain has the potential to change the way that the world approaches data.
+This project implements a simple blockchain, in javascript, and provides a way to add/query/validate blocks in the simple blockchain.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+Referring this project,one can develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.

 ## Getting Started